Star Trek: Picard season 3: Filming

 Filming for the second season began on February 16, 2021, with some third-season scenes being filmed at the same time.
 Production was taking place in California where the series received tax incentives to continue filming there after the first season.
 The second and third seasons had one of the largest television series crews at the time with more than 450 crewmembers.
 Due to the COVID-19 pandemic, strict guidelines were followed on set and cast and crew members were regularly tested.
 Principal photography for the second season ended on September 2, and the production then segued fully into filming the third.

 As with the previous seasons, filming was divided into two-episode blocks.
-Matalas wanted Joe Menendez, whom he worked with on 12 Monkeys, to return as a director from the second season of Picard, but Menendez was unable to due to a scheduling conflict with his series Kung Fu.
-Picard producing director Doug Aarniokoski and frequent Star Trek director Frakes both returned from the previous seasons, respectively directing the first two blocks of episodes.
-Frakes completed filming for his episodes by the end of December 2021.
+Picard's producing director Doug Aarniokoski directed the first block.
+Matalas wanted Joe Menendez, whom he worked with on 12 Monkeys, to return as a director from the second season of Picard but Menendez was unable to due to a scheduling conflict with his series Kung Fu.
+Frequent Star Trek director Frakes, who the producers initially wanted to focus on his acting rather than direct for the season, stepped in to direct the second block, and completed filming for his episodes by the end of December 2021.
 There was a break in filming for the Christmas holidays and production resumed on January 3, 2022, but more than 50 members of the production crew and main cast tested positive for COVID-19 on that day.
 Filming for the season was immediately shut down, but resumed on January 7.
 Dan Liu and Deborah Kampmeier directed the next two blocks of episodes, and Matalas directed the last block.
 He was filming the series finale by February 28.
 Production on the series wrapped on March 8.